 Francis has to stay a couple of days in a small county jail and enjoys it more then he expected.
 Malcolm finds himself with a girlfriend, which add to his usual social anxiety.
 Dewey makes friend with a new kid in the area, helping the kid's mother to compose Dewey's dream birthday party for his new friend.

 Malcolm, Reese and Dewey "volunteer" to do charity work at the local church.
 They soon begin bartering the many items in the church basement in exchange for money, but when the boys start making more of a profit than the church, their consciences finally catch up to them.
-Meanwhile, en route to Alaska, Francis is utterly humiliated by a boisterous truck driver.
+Meanwhile, arriving in Alaska to begin working with his former classmate, Eric, Francis learns quickly that his great expectations are more like a wilderness nightmare, and his new boss, Lavernia, may be the icing on the tundra.

 Dewey tries to prove he can take responsibility by taking care of the class hamster for the weekend, his efforts being ignored by his parents who secretly try to wait out possible bad news from Hal's doctor.
 Meanwhile Reese and Malcolm try ditch home for a party and Francis has to fight Lavernia, his boss.